MachineLemonade/docs/docs/getting-started.md

 Welcome to Astronomer.

-We're here to kick off your trial on Astronomer by walking you through a sample DAG deployment.
-Whether you're exploring our [Enterprise](https://astronomer.io/enterprise) or [Cloud](https://astronomer.io/cloud) offering, it's a great way to get to know our platform.
+This guide will help you kick off your trial on Astronomer by walking you through a sample DAG deployment from start to finish.
+Whether you're exploring our [Enterprise](https://astronomer.io/enterprise) or [Cloud](https://astronomer.io/cloud) offering, we've designed this to be a great way to get to know our platform.

 ## Start with the CLI